aammd/UBCadv-r/02_Subsetting/Subsetting-Jenny.md

 #### Why does `mtcars[1:20]` return a error?
 How does it differ from the similar `mtcars[1:20, ]`?

   * Don't forget data frames are lists, not matrices.
-Since there's no guarantee that the contituent variables have the same type, data frames can't go into "vector mode" and therefore you can't index them vector style.
-You must index in a 2D, e.g. `mtcars[1:20, ]`, or list style.
+When you index a data frame vector style, with `[`, you'll index it as a list.
+Since `mtcars` does not have 20 variables, asking for variables 1 through 20 will trigger an error about selecting "undefined columns".
+If you indexed a matrix this way, the indexing would go into "vector mode" and you'd get the first 20 elements, even if that grabbed values from multiple columns.
+This doesn't happen -- and doesn't make sense -- with a data frame, since there's no guarantee that the contituent variables even have the same type.

 #### Implement your own function that extracts the diagonal entries from a matrix (it should behave like `diag(x)` where `x` is a matrix).